alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/12/special-properties-in-dotnet-projects.md

 # .NET project files

-Certain configurations in .NET project files can modify how a project is compiled, and the performance and size of published apps.
+Certain configurations in .NET project files modify how a project is compiled, and the performance and size of published apps.

 These configurations reside in .csproj (C#), .fsproj (F#) and .vbproj (VB\.NET) files; they can also be passed via command-line arguments, when running `dotnet run`, `dotnet build` and `dotnet publish`.